mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

 Ski Jump Application Update
 ---------------------------

-The new version of the ski jump web application has not launched yet, but a lot of progress was made.
+The new version of the ski jump web application has launched and is available at http://www.skijumpdesign.info.
 A home page was added to keep it user friendly.
 This is shown below.

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/bike-speed-control-01.jpg
    :width: 50%